-The Decision Group is comprised of the collegiate chapter's collegiate success team (CST), Regional Collegiate Specialist (RCS), Regional Director (RD), as well as the Director: Chapter Advancement, Director: Standards and the Director of Member Services.
+The Decision Group is comprised of the collegiate chapter's Collegiate Development Specialist (CDS), Regional Collegiate Specialist (RCS), Regional Director (RD), as well as the Director: Chapter Advancement, Director: Standards and the Director of Member Services.
 This group convenes via conference call or email to proceed through this procedure.